abdelfattah-lab/SplitReason/README.md

 `python -m pip install -r requirements.txt`

 Additionally, please follow the setup commands below.
 We have to modify lm-evaluation-harness to:
-- Route requests to our evaluation service.
+- Route requests to our evaluation service (relies on vLLM).
-- Add AIME24 and MATH tasks for evaluation.
+- Add AIME24, MATH500 tasks for evaluation.

 ```
 # Check-out appropriate LM-Evaluation-Harness commit ID.